 Needlepointers.com Logo

 Are you looking for a special snowflake decoration this holiday season?
-Make easy, impressive 3D paper snowflake decorations as a fabulous way to spruce up your home for the winter or Christmas holidays.
+Make easy, impressive 3D paper snowflakes as a fabulous way to spruce up your home for the winter or Christmas holidays.

 Look at this gorgeous 3D paper snowflake!
-It may look fancy, but it is simple and easy to do.
-Three-dimensional snowflakes are a fun DIY craft for the whole family; even kids.
+It may look fancy, but it is simple and easy to make.
+Three-dimensional snowflakes are a fun DIY craft for the whole family; especially kids.

-Learn Make a 3D Paper Snowflake - facebook ad3D PAPER SNOWFLAKE TUTORIAL
+Learn Make a Giant Paper Snowflake - fb3D PAPER SNOWFLAKE TUTORIAL

-As a child, many years ago, I remember making one of these 3D paper snowflakes during a school holiday party.
-We colored plain white paper before creating the paper snowflakes.
-I believe I was in Kindergarten when I make my first 3D snowflake.
+Many years ago, I remember helping my son's Kindergarten class make one of these 3D paper snowflakes during a school holiday party.
+The kids colored plain white paper before creating the paper snowflakes.

 So, no matter what age, 3D snowflakes are a fun paper project.
-Younger kids would need more help.
+Younger kids would need more help with this project.

 For our version of the 3D paper snowflakes, we used scrapbooking paper from one of those large books of paper found at the craft stores.
-These scrapbooking sheets are thicker so they work well for the paper snowflakes.
+These scrapbooking sheets are thicker so they work well for the paper snowflakes and hold up better.
 I've also seen them made from craft foam.
 A sparkly paper may also work, but we didn't try it ourselves.

-You can make different-sized snowflakes depending on the size of the paper.
-The paper snowflakes made from scrapbooking paper are pretty large.
+You can make different-sized 3D paper snowflakes depending on the size of the paper.
+The paper snowflakes made from scrapbooking paper are giant snowflakes.

-Learn how to make 3D paper snowflakes by watching this video tutorial and reading on for photographic step-by-step instructions.
+Learn how to make 3D paper snowflakes by watching this video tutorial or by reading on for photographic step-by-step instructions.

 COMPLETE VIDEO TUTORIAL AVAILABLE!
-The video below is a preview with no audio, to watch the whole video tutorial, click the link How to make Paper 3D Snowflakes to watch in Youtube.
+The video below is a preview with no audio, to watch the whole video tutorial, click the link How to make 3D Paper Snowflakes (Giant Paper Snowflakes) to watch in Youtube.

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate Statement for more information.

-HOW TO MAKE A 3D PAPER SNOWFLAKE3D Fabric Snowflake Tutorial
+HOW TO MAKE A Giant 3D PAPER SNOWFLAKE

 INSTRUCTIONS for making the 3d PAPER snowflake